ismo-karkkainen/diagrammatron/README.md

 ## dot_json2diagrammatron

-Thus far tested with Terraform output.
-Tries to get first "name", then "label" and if neither are present, defaults to "node N" where N is the index of the node in the source array, and stores it in "label".
-Retains "shape".
+For nodes, tries to get first "name", then "label" and if neither are present, defaults to "node N" where N is the index of the node in the source array, and stores it in "label".

-For edges, retains only head and tail and stores the node labels in "between".
+For edges, stores the node labels of "head" and "tail" in "between".

 ## diagrammatron-prune